devishi-r/Goal-Prediction/README.md

+# Aim
-#Predicting the number of goals a player will make in an upcoming game, given current statistics
+Predicting the number of goals a player will make in an upcoming game, given current statistics.
 This is a basic prediction model built on a dataset of Premier League Football players.
 The aim is to use five different regression models to predict the number of goals a player scores, and evaluate their performance.
 The models tested are:
 1. Simple Linear Regression
 2. Polynomial Regression